 - This recipe will stay good in the fridge longer than most recipes.
 It will be good for up to 4 or 5 days.

-- If you don’t have fresh tomatoes, don’t sweat it – I used diced as you will see in my video and it still tasted great.
+- If you don’t have fresh tomatoes, don’t sweat it – I used diced tomatoes as you will see in my video, and it still tasted great.

-- Zucchini – if you happen to get your hands on Italian White Zucchini (or pale green) it is awesome in this recipe b/c the flavor is a bit more mild and just adds a unique flavor.
+- Zucchini – if you happen to get your hands on Italian White Zucchini (or pale green) it is awesome in this recipe because the flavor is a bit milder, and it just adds a unique flavor.

 I enjoy trying different Italian recipes and compare to what my mom made … it was all from memories no recipes to follow … so if its close to what my mom made it goes in my recipes folders.
 Thank you for the newsletter and recipes.

 I think you are a character 😍and will try your recipe.
 Easy enough.
 Thanks for tips on pans and which pasta works best.